Mouleshwar3238/Mobile_Price_Classification/README.md

     </tr>
   </tbody>
   </table>

-The trees using entropy as the impurity measure, had slightly higher perfomance metrics, compared to the ones that used gini index.
-Also, normalizing the data didn't change the performance metrics in the cross validation as well as the testing phase.

 ## AdaBoost Classifier
 An AdaBoost Classifier was implemented using different base estimators, and confusion matrices and bar graphs were plotted for the corresponding results.